 Efforts of the Government Authorities

 According to Ken Cook, the president of the EWG, the Environmental Protection Agency (EPA) has failed to address the PFAS.
-With the current crisis the country is facing, it has left the states and the local communities to grapple with the problem which is rooted in a chemical regulatory system.
+The current crisis the country is facing has left the states and the local communities to grapple with the problem, which is rooted in a chemical regulatory system.
 As such, the EPA must move immediately to create a legal limit for all the PFAS chemicals.
 The utilities must clean up their contaminated water supplies.

-Currently, there are no legally enforceable limits with regards to the PFAS chemicals in accordance with the Federal Safe Drinking Water Act.
+There are no legally enforceable limits regarding the PFAS chemicals by the Federal Safe Drinking Water Act.
 Moreover, the 70 parts per billion health advisory of the EPA is far too high.
-The EWG endorses the standard made by Dr. Phillipe Grandjean from Harvard which is 1 part per trillion.
-According to him, even this level can bring adverse health effects to the children such as repressed immune system function.
+The EWG endorses the standard made by Dr. Phillipe Grandjean from Harvard, which is 1 part per trillion.
+According to him, even this level can bring adverse health effects to the children, such as depressed immune system function.

 Meanwhile, the EPA states that they have not fully reviewed the data presented by the EWG.
-Moreover, EPA provides that they cannot recommend the use of the map to determine the risk associated with PFAS chemicals.
-The agencies efforts still continue to focus on their PFAS Action Plan.
+Moreover, the EPA provides that they cannot recommend using the map to determine the risk associated with PFAS chemicals.
+The agency's efforts continue to focus on their PFAS Action Plan.
 This is according to John Konkus, the Deputy Associate Administrator for Public Affairs of the EPA.

-In March 2019, two PFA monitoring bills were forwarded in the Congress.
+In March 2019, two PFA monitoring bills were forwarded to Congress.
 The House version of the bill provides that this aims to enhance and inform assessments of exposure.
 Also, this aims to determine environmental impacts plus remediation priorities.
-On the other hand, the Centers for Disease Control and Prevention and Agency for Toxic Substances and Disease Registry are asking the researchers for a multi-site study with regards to the effects of PFAS exposure on the humans.
+On the other hand, the Centers for Disease Control and Prevention and Agency for Toxic Substances and Disease Registry ask the researchers for a multi-site study regarding the effects of PFAS exposure on humans.

 Avoid PFAS Exposure Now